beamkeerati/DRL-HW2/README.md

 ## 🔬 Experimenting

-This is the **baseline** configurations of 9 Hyperparameters used in this experiment.
+This is a **fixed** configurations of 4 Hyperparameters used in this experiment.
 In essence, these parameters will not be changed.

 1. **`num_of_action`**